 The Molecular Cytogenetics Group is in the University of Leicester, UK.
 Our telephone is +44/0 116 252 3397.
 Pat Heslop-Harrison is phh4(a)le.ac.uk or phh(a)molcyt.com +44/0 116 252 507Nine, mobile +44/0 794 603 450TWO (unreliable; send a text or e-mail, I rarely listen to answerphone messages); Trude Schwarzacher is TS32(a)le.ac.uk, +44/0 116 252 227Six.
 The direct lab. phone number is +44/0 116 252 3397.

 Visiting Address is Adrian Building, Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
 The entrance to the building (a big, white-tiled rectangular block from 1969, now wrapped in plastic netting to stop the tiles falling onto people) is on the opposite side from the road (unusually for a 60s/70s design, people are more important than cars!).
 You will need to sign in at the main entrance (on the campus side of the building), and the Porter will phone the lab (5079 or 3397 or mobile 0794 603 450two).
 Our lab. is room 201 on the road (green pointer on map above) side, above the enclosed pedestrian bridge that runs across University Road.
 Postal Address is Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
 Delivery Address is Entrance 3, Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
-(The group became part of the Genetics Department when the Biology Department was dissolved in August 2015; Genetics was then renamed Genetics and Genome Biology) Parking is difficult: the best is hoping to pay for a spot on University Road or in the car park off Granville Road, 5 min walk North.
+(The group became part of the Genetics and Genome Biology Department when the Biology Department was dissolved; Genetics was then renamed Genetics and Genome Biology) Parking is difficult: the best is hoping to pay for a spot on University Road or in the car park off Granville Road, 5 min walk North.

 Some information about hotels and living in Leicester is linked here.